 After having exhausted all my options, I reluctantly went back to the counter and took the only option I had.
 Flush, went the money.

-Fed up with KL I decided I didn’t want to spend another 2 hours travelling backwards and forwards from the city and i didn’t want to spend more money on accommodation or anything else for that matter.
+Fed up with KL I decided I didn’t want to spend another 2 hours traveling backwards and forwards from the city and I didn’t want to spend more money on accommodation or anything else for that matter.

 So here I am, counting down the hours at the LCCT, trying not to curse myself, thinking about how much use it would be to mention this incident to AirAsia.

-Their staff were pretty cold in dealing with this, but I guess they get it 100 times per day.
+Their staff were stone cold in dealing with this, but I guess they get it 100 times per day.